 Many birth injury medical malpractice cases for forceps injuries involve mid-forceps deliveries.
 These are higher-risk birth processes.
 The higher the baby’s head, the greater the risk.
 There is no question that the mid-forceps delivery is more technically demanding on the OB.
 The risk of shoulder dystocia may go up as high as 10-to-17 fold.

-Mid forceps should never be used by an inexperienced OB, cases of cephalopelvic disproportion, or when the mother with a full urinary bladder.
+Mid forceps should never be used by an inexperienced OB, in cases of cephalopelvic disproportion, or when the mother has a full urinary bladder.
 A mid-forceps delivery causes potential harm to the child in all of the

 Often, the safer path is a C-section.
 Mid forceps deliveries are way down from what they were 20 years ago.
-Many medical malpractice birth injury cases are botched mid-forceps delivery where the OB never bothers to investigate the availability of back-up of how quickly a C-section team can be assembled.
+Many medical malpractice birth injury cases are botched mid-forceps delivery, where the OB never bothers to investigate the availability of back-up or how quickly a C-section team can be assembled.

 There are four types of breaches of the standard of care we often see in forceps cases.